Decoupling multi-phase superconductivity from normal state ordering in CeRh$_2$As$_2$

 \CRA\ is a newly discovered heavy-fermion superconductor with remarkable properties.
-It hosts a peculiar non-magnetic ordered state below the temperature of ${T_{\mathrm{0}}\approx0.4\,\mathrm{K}}$, proposed to be a unique case of a quadrupole-density-wave (QDW) instability~\cite{hafner2022}, contrasting all known multipolar orders observed in Ce-based systems, which are typically of local origin~\cite{effantin1985,kitagawa1996}.
-More interestingly, \CRA\ shows a multi-phase heavy-fermion superconductivity at an even lower temperature of ${T_{\mathrm{c}}=0.26\,\mathrm{K}}$~\cite{khim2021}.
-Such a phenomenon is also exceptionally rare: Apart from UPt$_{3}$~\cite{fisher1989,bruls1990,adenwalla1990} and UTe$_{2}$~\cite{braithwaite2019,aoki2020,kinjo2022preprint,sakai2022preprint}, virtually all other unconventional superconductors host only one superconducting (SC) state.
-Above \Tc, the compound shows a non-Fermi-liquid temperature dependence of specific heat, ${C/T \propto T^{-0.6}}$, and electrical resistivity, ${\rho(T) \propto \sqrt{T}}$, suggesting a proximity to a quantum critical point of unknown nature~\cite{khim2021} or a presence of two-channel Kondo physics~\cite{ludwig1991}.
-On top of this, recent nuclear quadrupolar resonance experiments have detected broadening of the As lines below ${T_{\mathrm{N}}<T_{\mathrm{c}}}$, but only at one of the two As sites, pointing to a presence of internal fields, likely due to an antiferromagnetic (AFM) order within the SC phase~\cite{kibune2022}.
+At temperatures below \Tc\ = 0.26\,K, the material shows an exceptionally rare multi-phase superconductivity~\cite{khim2021}.
+Apart from UPt$_{3}$~\cite{fisher1989,bruls1990,adenwalla1990} and UTe$_{2}$~\cite{braithwaite2019,aoki2020,kinjo2022preprint,sakai2022preprint}, virtually all other unconventional superconductors host only one superconducting (SC) state.
+Above \Tc, the compound shows a non-Fermi-liquid temperature dependence of specific heat, $C/T \propto T^{-0.6}$, and electrical resistivity, $\rho(T) \propto \sqrt{T}$, suggesting proximity to a quantum critical point (QCP) of unknown nature~\cite{khim2021} or influence of two-channel Kondo physics~\cite{ludwig1991}.
+Below the temperature of $T_{0}\approx0.4$\,K, the material also hosts a peculiar state, Phase I, proposed to be a unique case of a quadrupole-density-wave (QDW) order~\cite{hafner2022}, contrasting all known multipolar orders observed in Ce-based systems which are typically of local origin~\cite{effantin1985,kitagawa1996}.
+Moreover, very recent nuclear quadrupolar and magnetic resonance experiments report broadening of the As lines below \TN\ $<$ \Tc\ at one of the two As sites, indicating the presence of internal fields, likely due to an antiferromagnetic (AFM) order in one of the two SC phases~\cite{kibune2022,ogata2023}.